 I decided to use my recipe for key lime pie filling but added just a touch of cream cheese to blend better with the fudgy brownie.
 It was perfect!

 I also decided that it needed a little of that green color on the outside so it fits in with the St. Patrick's Day theme.
 So, in keeping with my South Florida roots, key lime cream cheese icing it was!

 I used a small decorating kit from OXO that I found on Amazon.
 It is the perfect decorating tool for cupcakes, cookies, brownies and even things like deviled eggs, canapes and such.
 It is light and easy to use and clean up is a breeze.

 My husband brought them into work (his co-workers are so nice to be my guinea pigs) and they were a hit.
 Devoured in no time!
 Yay, success!

 - 1 Ghiradelli brownie mix (I used Ghiradelli Chocolate Supreme Brownie Mix)

-- 1/4 cup water
+- ¼ cup water

-- 1/2 cup vegetable oil
+- ½ cup vegetable oil